 Nancy Close’s heart and soul are in the food world, with roots that run deep.
 Her parents started and ran Caravan Serai, one of the first Afghan restaurants in the U.S. She saw from an early age how the warmth and graciousness of the Afghan culture, combined with delicious food, created a powerful experience for customers.
 After working in the corporate food world, she took the reins of Caravan Serai from her parents and went on to win numerous awards for her food and service.

-Close was chosen a 2014 Women in Business honoree by the Minneapolis/St. Paul Business Journal.
+Nancy was chosen a 2014 Women in Business honoree by the Minneapolis/St. Paul Business Journal.
 She also was recognized with an honorable mention in the Homegrown Hero Awards from the Homegrown Minneapolis Food Council in 2013.

 As former foodservice manager, Laurie trains schools on food safety guidelines and regulations, and service and reporting procedures; and helps prepare them for compliance reviews.
-She has been in the foodservice industry for more than 14 years, 13 of which were specifically in school foodservice positions managing student populations of up to 2,300 students.
+She has been in the foodservice industry for more than 20 years, 13 of which were specifically in school foodservice positions managing student populations of up to 2,300 students.
 She is a certified School Nutrition Specialist, a ServSafe Certified Instructor and Exam Procter, a Registered Dietetic Technician, has achieved Level 3 Certification with the School Nutrition Association and has earned her Minnesota food manager certificate.
 She has an associate’s degree in applied science as a dietetic technician.

 Andrew brings vast industry experience and a client-centered approach to his responsibilities with NutriStudents K-12.
 Always seeking to simplify tasks for clients, he is currently developing a complex new tool to automate menu selection and purchasing for our clients.
 He's also the creator of our proprietary Commodity Forecasting Tool and other analytical tools that support our value to clients.
 He has worked in foodservice since 2011 as a prep cook, kitchen manager and portion coordinator.
 Andrew is ServSafe certified, and has studied accounting, business management and music education.